Grizz96/linux-desktop-gremlin-with-gui/README.md

     - **Walk**: ⌨️ ~Cursor-following does not work in Wayland 🥺🥺🥺~.
 So hover your mouse over the gremlins, then use W/A/S/D to make 'em skedaddle 💨💨.
     - **Secret Move:** 💃 Right-click to see what happens.
 (It's Mambo time 😎😎)
     - **Headpats:** 🖐️ You can pat their head by clicking the top hotspot.
 (Still looking for a Mambo patting animation, send help.)
+- Also, the gremlins will make some ✨noises✨ when you interact with them 🥰🥰 Show 'em some love!

 > Note: It seems that the "Cursor-following does not work in Wayland" statement of mine was, in fact, a skill issue 😩😩.
 I'll implement it as soon as I can.